Accessibility Statement

 Participants: A subset of 100 highly compliant PREDICT 1 participants.

-Aim: To compare the glycemic responses elicited by different carbohydrate sources within and between individuals.
-The study also assessed glycemic response to a high-carb snack eaten following various non-nutritive sweeteners.
-We also investigated the influence of meal sequence and timing on glycemia.
+Aim: To compare the blood glucose responses elicited by different carbohydrate sources within and between individuals.
+The study also assessed metabolic response to a high-carb snack consumed after various non-nutritive sweeteners.
+We also investigated the influence of meal sequence and timing on blood glucose levels.

 PREDICT-Cardio

-Participants: 50 female participants from PREDICT 1 aged 55 or older who we predicted to be either low or high postprandial responders to dietary fat.
+Participants: 50 female participants from PREDICT 1 aged 55 or older who we predicted to have either low or high blood fat responses.

-Aim: We gathered data on cardiometabolic risk measures to better understand the link between postprandial metabolic responses and cardiometabolic disease.
-This included measures of vascular function and atherosclerosis.
+Aim: We gathered data on cardiometabolic risk measures to better understand the link between metabolic responses to food and cardiometabolic disease.
+This included measures of blood vessel function and atherosclerosis (furring of the arteries).
 We also measured liver fat using MRI.

 PREDICT 2